kubernetes/enhancements/keps/sig-instrumentation/647-apiserver-tracing/README.md

 If `--opentelemetry-config-file` is not specified, the API Server will not send any spans, even if incoming requests ask for sampling.

-### Controlling use of the OpenTelemetry library

-As the community found in the [Metrics Stability Framework KEP](https://github.com/kubernetes/enhancements/blob/master/keps/sig-instrumentation/1209-metrics-stability/kubernetes-control-plane-metrics-stability.md#kubernetes-control-plane-metrics-stability), having control over how the client libraries are used in kubernetes can enable maintainers to enforce policy and make broad improvements to the quality of telemetry.
-To enable future improvements to tracing, we will restrict the direct use of the OpenTelemetry library within the kubernetes code base, and provide wrapped versions of functions we wish to expose in a utility library.

 ### Test Plan

 [X] I/we understand the owners of the involved components may require updates to